 Lofts are the most luxurious and desirable way to enjoy Lodo living.
 Builders convert vast warehouses and historic factories to spacious homes, creating an urban chic ambiance exclusive to loft living.
 Exposed brick and timber lend a nostalgic feel, while open, airy spaces and modern amenities bring these exclusive properties into the 21st century.
 Prices range from the high three hundred thousands for cozy nooks, to multiple millions for expansive spaces at the apex of fashion and magnificence.
 Because Lodo is growing at an unprecedented pace, a loft in the heart of the action represents an excellent investment opportunity.
 The neighborhood’s popularity is sky rocketing, and available space is at a premium, increasing the value of the neighborhood homes.
 In addition to offering a distinctive living opportunity now, a loft investment is sure to deliver great returns in the future.

 Spicy and eclectic Lodo has much to offer-the full extent of its charm and appeal cannot be measured without a visit.
-If Lodo loft living piques your interest, please e-mail: Vali Wimberly, Realtor®
+If Lodo loft living piques your interest, please call Vali Hooker at 720-273-1969.

 © 2005 Reflective Motion Inc.